-Sneakers can be classified into three types based on construction – the low tops, the mid tops, and high tops.
-Those that fall under the low top classification are sneakers that do not cover the ankles and usually very minimal in design and structure.
-They are sometimes referred to as “lows.”
+Low top sneakers have collars that do not cover the ankles, and usually very minimal in design and structure.
+They are sometimes referred to as “lows” or "low cuts."

-High top sneakers, on the other hand, extends past over the ankle for additional support and a more locked-in fit.
+High top sneakers, on the other hand, have collars that extend past over the ankle for additional ankle support and a more locked-in fit.

 Mid top sneakers fall between the low tops and the high tops.
 Sneakers under this classification cover the ankles but not as extensive as that of the high tops' coverage, with their collar situated not higher than the ankle.

-The majority of sneakers in the market today falls under the low top classification.
+The majority of sneakers currently in the market falls under the low top classification.

-Lightweight.
+- Lightweight.
 Low top sneakers clearly utilize fewer materials than mid tops or high tops.
-As such, generally speaking, low top sneakers are relatively lighter in weight compared to the others.
-Lesser material equates to lesser weight.
+As such, in most cases, low top sneakers are relatively lighter in weight compared to the other sneaker types as lesser material equates to lesser weight.
 Nike sneakers are some of the lightest in the business.

 Low top sneakers are also versatile in terms of usage.
-Although sneakers are primarily regarded as a lifestyle footwear, there are some low top sneakers for both men and women that can also be used for other purposes or activities such as training, skateboarding, and running among many others.
+Although sneakers are primarily regarded as lifestyle footwear, there are some men’s low top sneakers and women’s low top sneakers that can further be used for other purposes or activities such as training, skateboarding, and running among many others.

-Comfortable.
-Low cut sneakers have sufficient cushioning for the feet and lightweight construction.
-Some upper materials allow a sock-like fit to the wearer, while others utilize mesh or incorporate perforation to let the feet breathe.
+- Low top sneakers have sufficient cushioning for the feet and lightweight construction.
+Some upper materials allow a sock-like fit to the wearer, while others utilize mesh or incorporate perforations to let the feet breathe.

 Men’s and women’s low top sneakers, similar to mid top sneakers and high top sneakers, also incorporate cushioning technologies for a more comfortable feel on the feet and added support and stability.
 Some of these are Nike’s Air and Lunarlon, Adidas’ Boost and Tubular, Asics’ Gel cushioning, New Balance’s AbZorb, and Reebok’s Hexalite.

-What are the advantages and disadvantages of low top sneakers?
+What are the advantages and disadvantages of low top casual shoes?

-What are the usual trends in low top sneakers?
+What are the usual trends in low top lifestyle sneakers?

 Scan through fashion outfit ideas and street style images in the web, and a significant number of web search results will surely land you to photos dominated by sneakers.
 Below are the usual trends in low top kicks: